 What does a healthy, conscious, and successful marriage and family look like?

-Here of some mental blocks that show up for me and the teachings of Yogi Bhajan that I recall to support me in moving my thoughts from negative to positive:
+Here are some mental blocks that show up for me and what I recall to support me in moving my thoughts from negative to positive:

 Block: When I want my partner or child to practice yoga with me, and they don’t want to, I feel disappointed.